sgoeschl/gatling-blueprint-project/README.md

 * End-to-End performance testing covering multiple REST APIs
 * Support of multiple tenants with different test scripts and test data
 * Support of multiple test environments such as DEV, FAT, UAT & PROD
-* Some functional testing flavour based on comparing current with expected JSON responses
+* Some functional testing flavor based on comparing current with expected JSON responses
-* Smoke tests afer a deployment using existing performance tests
+* Smoke tests after a deployment using existing performance tests

 In case you are still interested here are list of links with background information